Golden Guitar

 The Big Golden Guitar is one of the many "big" attractions that can be found around Australia.
 Located in Tamworth, New South Wales, the monument is one of the best-known points of interest in New England.

 It is also a major attraction during the Tamworth Country Music Festival.

 History

 The Golden Guitar was erected in front of the Longyard Hotel on Sydney Road in 1988.
 It was unveiled by the country music artist, Slim Dusty.
 Its location in Tamworth is symbolic of the city's recognition and celebration of Australian country music, and its artists.

 An annual award ceremony takes place where miniature Golden Guitars are given as awards to artists and musicians in recognition of their achievements and contributions in the genre of country music.
 An estimated 3.6 million photographs have been taken of the site since its opening.

 In 2018, the Tamworth Visitor Information Centre at the Big Golden Guitar Tourist Centre had 117,000 visitors, and the Council intends to increase visitor numbers.
-Long-term planning of the site will eventually see a National Guitar Museum established at the site along with a cafe for the tourists.
+Recent additions to the site include the National Guitar Museum (hosting a wide collection af authentic and replica guitars of famous artists), along with a cafe for the tourists.